Persecution and Resistance of Jehovah's Witnesses

 Until 1945, the National Socialist tyranny snatches a total of about 600 children of Jehovah's Witnesses from their parents and assigns them to foster families or deports them to correctional institutions.

-Württemberg is the last state to ban the Bible Students.
+Württemberg is the last state to ban Bible Students.
 Their mission had been banned there since June 14, 1933; religious meetings remained permitted.

 About 1,000 German Jehovah's Witnesses succeed in attending an international meeting of the denomination in Basel, where an underground strategy for believers in Nazi Germany is discussed with American leadership.